AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/create-and-share-default-fvgs.md

 ## Make filters, views, or groupings available to users {#make-filters-views-or-groupings-available-to-users}

 These steps explain how to make filters, views, and groupings available from the Interface area in Setup.
-You can also do this in the List Controls area in Setup.
-For more information, see [Edit list controls: filters, views, and groupings](../../../administration-and-setup/manage-workfront/configure-reports/edit-list-controls-filters-views-groupings.md).

 1. Click the **Main Menu** ![](assets/main-menu-icon.png), then click **Setup**.